TechSavage2/gablib/README.md

 or use the `.mjs` extension for your JavaScript files.

-To import a function you can then use:
+To import functions as needed, you can then use:

 ```JavaScript
 import { login } from 'gablib/gablib.js';
 ```

-or if you prefer the entire library on a single object:
+or if you prefer the entire library as a single object:

 ```JavaScript
 import * as gablib from 'gablib/gablib.js';